Material Accounting Policy Information Note No. 1. Company Overview:

 (b) Software classified as intangible assets carries a useful life of 3 years and are amortised over that period.

-(c) Mining Rights and Mines Development Expenses are amortised over the period of availability of mineral reserves.
+(c) Mining Rights and Mines Development Expenses are amortised over the remaining lease period.

 (d) User Right for cluster projects is amortised over the useful life of the asset from the date of commissioning.